 Suggestions

-Add numbered workflow steps with explicit validation checkpoints (e.g., 'Confirm with user that the identified role matches their intent before generating CLI/Bicep')
+Add a numbered workflow with explicit steps and a validation checkpoint (e.g., 'Confirm the identified role grants only the minimum required permissions before proceeding to assignment').

 | Dimension | Reasoning | Score |